scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 The combination of several key features makes Pydra a customizable and powerful dataflow engine:

-* **Composable dataflows:** Any node of a dataflow graph can be another dataflow, allowing for nested dataflows to arbitrary depths and encourages creating reusable dataflows.
+* **Composable dataflows:** Any node of a dataflow graph can be another dataflow, allowing for nested dataflows of arbitrary depths and encouraging creating reusable dataflows.

 * **Flexible semantics for creating nested loops over input sets:**
   Any *Task* or dataflow can be run over input parameter sets and the outputs can be recombined